ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: Introduction to Regular Expressions

- 🧪 Lab: Please try lab [regex0](https://best.openssf.org/labs/regex0.html), which lets you experiment with simple regex notation.
+ 🧪 **Lab: Please try lab [regex0](https://best.openssf.org/labs/regex0.html), which lets you experiment with simple regex notation.**

-Labs are optional, but we encourage you to try them.
+*Labs are optional, but you're strongly encouraged to try them!*

 ### Using Regular Expressions for Text Input Validation